 If you walk in and another movie is playing, check to see if anyone else is in the room.
 If no one is watching the current film, you can stop the movie in progress, review your options, and start the one you want to see.

 This was a highlight of the visit to me.
 All the films are informational and interesting to watch.
 I spent a couple of hours in this theater during my visit.

-The last gallery on the 2nd floor is the Slavery Gallery.
+The last gallery on the 2nd floor is the gallery where you can listen to Slavery Narratives.
 This is also well done and so different from any other exhibit I've visited.

-The Slavery Gallery is where you can hear 10 slave narratives about how people's lives were impacted by slavery.
+The Slavery Narratives Gallery is where you can hear 10 slavery narratives about how people's lives were impacted by slavery.
 The stories come from books, movies, and journals written by slaves in the United States.

 Each one is introduced by Maya Angelou, but read by other people.
 The stories are very powerful.

 The atmosphere also engages you in the stories.
 The gallery is a dimly lit theater with seating on the outside.
 You walk in, take a seat, and listen to the audio recordings with few disruptions from the other people in the gallery.

 The audio loops, so you can come and go as you please.
 The entire set of narratives takes about 30 minutes.

 From here, you will walk straight out of the hall and through another theater to head to the third floor.